Roth's theorem

 In mathematics, Roth's theorem or Thue–Siegel–Roth theorem is a fundamental result in diophantine approximation to algebraic numbers.
 It is of a qualitative type, stating that algebraic numbers cannot have many rational approximations that are 'very good'.
-Over half a century, the meaning of very good here was refined by a number of mathematicians, starting with Joseph Liouville in 1844 and continuing with work of Thue (1909), Siegel (1921), Dyson (1947), and Roth (1955).
+Over half a century, the meaning of very good here was refined by a number of mathematicians, starting with Joseph Liouville in 1844 and continuing with work of Thue (1909), Siegel (1921), Dyson (1947), and culminating with Roth (1955).

+This machinery was originally developed to prove Thue's theorem in Diophantine geometry, that Thue equations (bivariate homogeneous of degree at least 3) possess only finitely many integer solutions.